 After you have viewed a recommendation and the benefit of it, you can take the recommended action and exclude the non-critical files from backup.
 Alternatively, you can explore various aspects related to the identified non-critical files in File Analytics and then decide your course of action.

-Decide your approach and choose one of the following action -
+Decide your approach and choose one of the following actions -

 - Explore - Choose this option if you want to explore more about the non-critical data in Storage Insights using available graphs to help you with the right course of action.
 You can customize the filters to change the file types, their extensions, and so on.
 For more information, see Explore in Storage Insights.